zigbee2mqtt/hassio-zigbee2mqtt/README.md

 See the [zigbee2mqtt configuration docs](http://www.zigbee2mqtt.io/configuration/configuration.html) for a complete description of available options.
 If you're not sure if a new option is supported, check to see if it is included in this repository's `zigbee2mqtt/config.json` or `zigbee2mqtt_edge/config.json` `schema`.
 If not, you can open an issue to add support for it.

-- Depending on your configuration, the MQTT server URL will need to include the port, typically `1883` or `8883` for SSL communications.
-For example, `mqtt://homeassistant:1883`.
+- Depending on your configuration, the MQTT server config will need to include the port, typically `1883` or `8883` for SSL communications.
+For example, `mqtt://core-mosquitto:1883` for Hass.io's Mosquitto addon.
 - To find out which serial ports you have exposed go to **Hass.io > System > Host system > Show Hardware**

 ## Pairing